codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 🆓 Copilot Free Access

 ### 🚫 Not Available If:
-- You’re a managed user
+- You're a managed user
-- You’re assigned via org
+- You're assigned via org
 - You already have Pro/Pro+ or trial
-- You’re using a free Pro plan as a student/teacher/maintainer
+- You're using a free Pro plan as a student/teacher/maintainer

 ### ✅ How to Start:
 - **VS Code / Visual Studio**: Sign up from the editor